 - Finally, Benadryl can also be used to counteract the side effects of other treatments.
 In these cases, it is more essential than ever that the veterinarian should decide whether or not it can be taken as it increases the risk of overexposing our dog to chemicals.

 In any case, the medication should never use for other cases than those described.
-And In addition, the administration of Benadryl to our dog should always supervise and control by a doctor, and the recommended doses should never exceed.
+The administration of Benadryl to our dog should always supervise and control by a doctor and the recommended doses should never exceed.

 It is best to give the medicine to the dog by mixing the tablet directly with its food, even coating it with a flavor that the animal likes especially.

 In case the symptoms do not disappear in about 5 – 7 days or become worse during the taking of the medication.
-The treatment should stop immediately and the veterinarian should consulte.
+The treatment should stop immediately and the veterinarian should consult.

 If administered correctly, the possible side effects of Benadryl are usually quite mild.
 In some cases, a greater state of drowsiness can observe.
 Since it is an antihistamine that can have depressant effects on the central nervous system.
 The somnolent effects of the medication on the dog may decrease as it gets used to its intake.

-However, it should also notice that there are other risk factors that can increase the likelihood and severity of these side effects.
+However, you should also notice that there are other risk factors that can increase the likelihood and severity of these side effects.
 For example: